Haras National de Lamballe: Collections

-The stud farm has a large fleet of heritage horse-drawn vehicles, with 22 carriages, including a horse-bus, a marathon carriage, a Tilbury, and a brake.
+The stud farm has a large fleet of heritage horse-drawn vehicles, with 22 carriages, including a omnibus, a marathon carriage, a Tilbury, and a break.

 The saddlery from Château de Beaumanoir (near Quintin), which is displayed in the "grain room" of stable No. 10, was donated by the Saint-Pierre couple in 2006.
 This collection includes many equestrian objects used before the beginning of the 20th century, notably equine dentistry tools and one of the first models of mechanical clippers.

 The stud's main saddlery displays a very important collection of harnesses, testifying to the past importance of Breton horse drivers.
 These harnesses, of various models, are stamped with the official brand of the National Stud.
 The saddlery also exhibits various models of saddles, including sidesaddles.

 Vegetation

 The Lamballe stud site boasts a large number of tree species and varieties of flowering plants.
 More than 35 varieties of rose are found on the site, as well as pontic rhododendron.
 The site's trees include a hundred-year-old Juglans nigra, a 122-year-old giant sequoia listed as a département tree of note, and a 60-year-old Cedrus atlantica.